A New Public Productivity Act

 UK economic productivity is worse than countries like USA, France & Germany, and has grown more slowly since the 2008 banking crash too.

 Previous Government strategies have bet on new technologies to put this right, without solving the underlying problems which are slowing us down in the first place.
-Instead Britain needs a Thatcher-sized ‘top 5 in all 5’ programme of supply-side reforms to propel Britain into the top 5 G20 nations for cheap and abundant supplies of five foundational elements of industrial success:
+Instead Britain needs a Thatcher-sized ‘top 5 in all 5’ programme of supply-side reforms to propel Britain into the top 5 G20 nations for cheap and abundant supplies of all 5 of the key building blocks for industrial success.

 Better Rail Services